AusClimateService/npcp/reports/phase1/phase1_report.md

   In the first instance we used the same GCMs that were downscaled, but that dataset can be expanded to include other GCMs.

+What would be the focus of a future phase of the NPCP bias correction intercomparison?
+- sub-daily timescales